MohamadParsa/AdoDbConnection.Net/README.md

 # DbConnectionC-
-with this project, you can embed database connections as ADO rapidly in the .Net projects
+with this project, you can embed database connections as ADO in the .Net projects rapidly.